 An individual education plan (IEP) must be written for each child needing special education services and this plan must be reviewed annually, and revised, as needed.
-The plan is written by the child's special education teacher and parents based upon the recommendations of the CSE.
+The plan is written by the child's case manager and parents based upon the recommendations of the CSE.